On the Sunny Side (1961 film): Reception

-According to DEFA historian Dagmar Schittly, On the Sunny Side was the most popular East German film of the early 1960, and was very successful with the audience.
-Director Ralf Kirsten, Krug, writers Heinz Kahlau and Gisela Steineckert and cinematographer Hans Heinrich were awarded the Heinrich Greif Prize 1st class in collective for their work on the picture at March 1962.
+According to DEFA historian Dagmar Schittly, On the Sunny Side was the most popular East German film of the early 1960s, and was very successful with the audience.
+Director Ralf Kirsten, Krug, writers Heinz Kahlau and Gisela Steineckert and cinematographer Hans Heinrich were awarded the Heinrich Greif Prize 1st class for their collective work on the picture at March 1962.
 Steineckert also received the Art Prize of the Free German Trade Union Federation.

 Krug's biographer Ralf Schenk wrote that On the Sunny Side "proved wrong the known saying that if DEFA would produce a comedy, the audiences would remain at home and cry."
 Sabine Hake noted that, while the studio consistently opposed the concept of a star system, the film turned Krug into East Germany's only "genuine screen idol".
 On the Sunny Side was the actor's breakthrough picture, and he became famous after its release.
 Ina-Lyn Reif wrote that the state's artistic establishment perceived Krug as "capturing the younger generation's mood" after the release of On the Sunny Side.

-Sabine Brummel commented that the film "virtually lacked a political saying", an uncommon feature in DEFA's productions up to that time, and even presented a realistic depiction of the workplace: the construction team did not accept Ottilie as their manager because she was a woman, and the Workers' Brigade leader was incompetent.
-Still, On the Sunny Side "made concessions to the censure" by featuring the devout communist Jens Krüger as a positive father figure, and "ideology did have its place".
+Sabine Brummel commented that the film "virtually lacked a political statement", an uncommon feature in DEFA's productions up to that time, and even presented a realistic depiction of the workplace: the construction team did not accept Ottilie as their manager because she was a woman, and the Workers' Brigade leader was incompetent.
+Still, On the Sunny Side "made concessions to the censors" by featuring the devout communist Jens Krüger as a positive father figure, and "ideology did have its place".
 Rebecca Menzel pointed out that the film was the first East German picture to portray jeans in a neutral manner; Krug and other workers wore them.
 At the time, they were considered a bourgeois form of clothing and were banned in schools.